dianacoffman/dianacoffman/ReadMe.md

 Here on my GitHub you can find projects about:

--Data Cleaning and Data Modeling.
+- Data Cleaning and Data Modeling.

--Exploratory Data Analysis (EDA).
+- Exploratory Data Analysis (EDA).

 -Data-Driven Search and Insights with SQL.